Copyright: Pezibear on Pixabay

 “We want an end to cookie banners,” said the CDU/CSU at the beginning of the year.
 The original draft therefore envisaged that consent could also be given by the end user through appropriate settings in their browser or through an external application.

 The adopted version of the TTDSG no longer provides for this possibility.
-Instead, a regulation has been introduced that creates a legal framework leading to the recognition of consent services.
+Instead, a regulation is introduced that creates a legal framework that leads to the recognition of consent services.
 The use of consent services could therefore soon be possible.

 TTDSG to come into force by the end of the year